Information for term Leadership & Service in Youth Development

 Support and play with children as they learn critical life skills, from effective communication to self-care to sportsmanship.
 It all adds up to valuable experience you can transfer to any community or professional role you pursue.

 On a typical day, you’ll wake up and enjoy breakfast at your homestay, then head to your daily workshop to learn about social policy, fundraising, health initiatives, and more!
 Partake in activities with youngsters your NGO benefits and advance your special project.
 Each week features special cultural highlights – you might learn traditional Yucatán dance or explore Mérida’s historical center – so there’s never a dull moment!

 Weekends are for fun and adventure, not hard to find in a nation known for its beaches, history, and tropical forests.
-Explore awesome architectural achievements left by the ancient Mayans.
-Swim with a brand new view in a cenote – an underground freshwater lake.
-Visit a preserve for pink flamingos and a breeding ground for endangered sea turtles.
-The Yucatan has wonders everywhere.
+Yucatan has wonders everywhere.
+Marvel at awesome architectural achievements left by the ancient Mayans.
+Swim with incredible views inside a cenote—an underground freshwater lake.
+Visit a preserve for pink flamingos and explore the mangroves at the ecological reserve El Corchito.

 Location & CultureClick to Open

 In the heart of the Yucatán peninsula, Mérida is a small city known for its Spanish colonial architecture and archeological treasures.